-Classic Wedge Salad with homemade blue cheese dressing is not only delicious but, has an appealing presentation to boot.
-It’s easy to assemble and serves as a vibrant and tasty accompaniment to countless entrees.
+This Classic Wedge Salad recipe is made with crisp iceberg lettuce wedges, drizzled with homemade blue cheese dressing, bacon crumbles, cherry tomatoes and red onion.
+It's not only delicious, but it has an appealing presentation to boot.
+It's easy to assemble and serves as a vibrant and tasty accompaniment to countless entrees.

-This wedge salad is the type of side dish you may have enjoyed at some point in a steakhouse.
-It’s a delicious alternative to making a full salad and the toppings aren’t complicated.
+What is a wedge salad?
+This salad is the type of side dish you may have enjoyed at some point in a steakhouse.
+It's a delicious alternative to making a mixed greens salad and the toppings aren't complicated.
 You can also scale the amount of wedge salads to the size of the gathering with ease.
 Iceberg lettuce seems to have become lost in an abundance of gourmet and fancy greens that are now available in markets.
 While I adore all of those greens, and include them regularly in our diet, wedge salads must be made with the iconic iceberg lettuce we all know from childhood.
-Mainly, because it’s consistent in texture and it has the unique ability to hold together when topped with a generous drizzle of blue cheese dressing.
+Mainly, because it's consistent in texture and it has the unique ability to hold together when topped with a generous drizzle of creamy blue cheese dressing.

-- I typically season lightly with salt and pepper when assembling.
+- I typically season the iceberg lettuce lightly with salt and black pepper when assembling, but you shouldn't do this in advance.
 Alternatively, you could skip the seasoning and allow each person to season their own wedge salad.

 - Make the blue cheese dressing one day in advance to give the flavors time to marry.

-- To expedite assembly, slice tomatoes and onion and cook bacon in advance.
-Then assemble just before serving.
+- To expedite assembly, slice the cherry tomatoes and red onion and place into separate Ziploc bags and chill.
+You can also cook the bacon in advance.
+Doing so, will expedite the process of assembling the salads just before serving.

-While wedge salads go with a variety of entrees, I wanted to give you just a few ideas for menu planning.
+While wedge salads go with a variety of entrees, I wanted to give you just a few ideas for make-ahead menu planning:

 Thanks for visiting come back soon!